Disney: The Emperor's New Groove

-- Disney Death: The old man who threw off Kuzco's groove and suffered a Destination Defenestration out of a high window is later revealed to have survived by getting tangled up in a banner.
+- Disney Death: The old man who throws off Kuzco's groove and suffers a Destination Defenestration out of a high window is soon revealed to have survived by getting tangled up in a banner.
 The palace guards who suffer a similar fall in a later scene may or may not have been so lucky.

 Delivery-man: Ya know, pal, you could've told me that before I set it up.

 - Disproportionate Retribution: Done hilariously, where an elderly man accidentally bumps into the Emperor during his song number:Kuzco: Doh!
 You threw off my groove!Guard: I'm sorry, but you've thrown off the Emperor's groove.[Cut to the man being chucked out a window]Old Man: SOOOOOOOORRRRYYYYYYYYYyyy!

 - Kuzco sums it up succintly when he says "Okay, maybe I wasn't as nice as I should have been.
 But Yzma, do you really want to kill me?"

 - D.I.Y.
 Disaster: Subverted/played for laughs when Kronk pulls the lever that was supposed to take him and Yzma to the "secret lab," but instead opens a trap door that causes Yzma to fall into a crocodile-filled moat.
 It's subverted when you consider the fact that that particular lever really is supposed to do that.

 - Although why they have it is a mystery, even to Yzma.

 - The Dog Bites Back: After putting up with all of her abuse, Kronk finally turns against Yzma when she claims to have never liked his spinach puffs.
 Or at least, he tries to.